 All accounting estimates and assumptions that are used in preparing the financial statements are consistent with bpost's latest budget/ long-term plan projections, where applicable.
 Judgments are based on the information available on each statement of financial position date.
-Although these estimates are based on the best information available to the management, actual results may ultimately differ from those estimates bpost performs annual impairment tests on CGUs to which goodwill has been allocated and each time there is an indication of impairment.
-This requires management to make significant judgement and estimates to determine the asset's recoverable amount.
-The recoverable amounts are based on the value in use.
-In assessing the value in use, the estimated future cash flows are discounted to their present value using a rate determined upon the weighted average cost of capital (WACC) formula.
-Determining cash flows requires the use of judgement and estimates embedded in the business plan and budgets used and assumptions applied related to the long-term growth rate and WACC.
+Although these estimates are based on the best information available to the management, actual results may ultimately differ from those estimates.